U.S. to probe ferroalloy imports from Australian BHP plant

-WASHINGTON, March 12 (Reuters) - U.S. trade officials will look into cheap imports of ferroalloy from an Australian plant owned by the world’s biggest miner, BHP Billiton Ltd , which could end with the imposition of duties, the Department of Commerce said on Thursday.
+WASHINGTON (Reuters) - U.S. trade officials will look into cheap imports of ferroalloy from an Australian plant owned by the world’s biggest miner, BHP Billiton Ltd, which could end with the imposition of duties, the Department of Commerce said on Thursday.

 West Virginia-based Felman Production LLC has said large and increasing volumes of silicomanganese, an alloy additive used to make steel, from Tasmanian Electro Metallurgical Co (TEMCO) have “significantly undercut” U.S. prices.